johnprovazek/hintsandtints/README.md

 ## Bugs & Improvements

-- The gh-pages branch display is not consitent with the local server display.
+- The gh-pages branch display is not consistent with the local server display.
 For some reason the H row is missing.
 - Determine what size screens are too small and display an error message.
 - Start connecting this application with Google Firebase.